deadlydog/deadlydog.github.io/_pages/About.md

 You can contact me on Twitter [@deadlydog](https://twitter.com/deadlydog), or [send me an email](mailto:deadlydog@hotmail.com).

+## Things I've Created

-### Some Software I've Created
+### Software

-The software listed here has been created in my spare time, and most is free, open source, and can be found in my public [GitHub repositories](https://github.com/deadlydog):
+Below is some software I've created in my spare time over the years.
+Almost all software I create is free, open source, and can be found in my public [GitHub repositories](https://github.com/deadlydog):

 - [AHK Command Picker](https://github.com/deadlydog/AHKCommandPicker) - An AutoHotkey plugin that makes it easier to automate everything you do on your PC.
 - [Auto Update Project's Minimum Required ClickOnce Version](https://github.com/deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion) ([NuGet](https://www.nuget.org/packages/AutoUpdateProjectsMinimumRequiredClickOnceVersion)) - NuGet package to easily ensure users of your ClickOnce apps are always using the latest version.